nyu-ossd-s19/Seasonal-Theme2k19/CONTRIBUTING.md

 There are many ways of improving this repository folks.
 As mentioned above:

 > 1. You can improve the code.
 > 2. You can make changes if the seasons don't reflect your time zones as long it makes sense and you can make code changes correspondingly.
+You can make changes per year too annually as every special day changes slightly.
 > 3. Any bug fixes or unmentioned yet reasonable fixes are welcome.

 ### Guidelines